Bolexzy/alx-higher_level_programming/0x01-python-if_else_loops_functions/README.md

 # Python-hello_world

 Project done during Full Stack Software Engineering studies at Alx Africa.
-It aims to learn about variables, basics commands (print) and handling strings with Python.
+It aims to learn about if/else statements, loops, range and functions in **Python**.

 ## Technologies